Hkly/oura-over-time/README.md

 # Oura Data Fetcher

-This is a personal project for pulling Oura data I'm interested in via the Oura API v2 and save it as a CSV file.
+This project pulls your Oura data (sleep, stress, activity, sessions, workouts) via the Oura API v2 and saves it as CSV or JSON files.

 ## Prerequisites
 - Node.js (v14 or newer recommended)